karenpayneoregon/task-dialog-csharp/readme.md

 There are two frontend projects, one Windows Forms and one WPF.
 The Windows Forms project has more code samples but the WPF project is capable of the same code as found in the Windows Forms project.
 Why?
 Generally speaking there are more developers using Windows Forms than WPF.

 A third project, AutoCloseNotTaskDialog is a clean way to have a auto closing MessageBox prior to .NET Core 5.
+This project has not been updated to .NET Core 7.

 ## How to use